oanda/apidocs/v1/accounts.md

 #### Input Query Parameters

 username
 : _Optional_ The name of the user.
+Note: This is only required on the sandbox, on our production systems your access token will identify you.

 #### Example
     $curl -X GET "http://api-sandbox.oanda.com/v1/accounts?username=fxtrader"